Research Writing in the Sciences - Mon, 28 Oct to Fri, 22 Nov

 For postgraduate students in science, engineering and health sciences.

-Are you a senior postgraduate student (M or PhD) who is currently, or will soon be, preparing to publicly share some aspect of your research?
+Are you a senior postgraduate student (Masters or PhD) who is currently, or will soon be, preparing to publicly share some aspect of your research?

 Do you want to:

 - Increase your confidence in writing in the sciences?

 - Broaden your skills in navigating the scientific literature?

 - Know more about communicating science to various audiences?

 Then sign up for the next short course running from:

 28 October – 22 November 2019 (The deadline for application is 18 October 2019.)

 Research Writing in the Sciences is an opportunity to engage in different forms of scientific reading and writing.
 The core focus of the course will include writing for journal publication, peer-review, and engaging through writing, with a public audience.
 Thesis writing is thus not the focus of this course.